thepotato0/yt-story-short-maker/README.md

 # YouTube Short Story Maker
  > **Note**:this project is discontinued because someone made it already here is the link: https://github.com/elebumm/RedditVideoMakerBot
+> also if you have a better name please let me know

 This program automatically creates short videos from Reddit stories, complete with subtitles!